D4rkSi3er/car-price-prediction-system-DataScience/README.md

 python 04_feature_engineering.py
 python 05_model_training.py

-This will generate the car_price_model.pkl file required by the application.
+This process will generate the car_price_model.pkl file, which the Streamlit app needs to function.
-4. Run the Web Application
+2. Launch the Web Application

-To start the user-friendly web interface, run the Streamlit app from your terminal:
+Start the Streamlit app with the following command:

 streamlit run 07_app.py

-Pushing to GitHub

-Your project is now safe to push to a public GitHub repository.
-The .gitignore file will ensure your secrets, data files, and model file are not uploaded.
+Your web browser will automatically open to the application's interface.
+📁 Project Structure

+.
+├── 01_data_loading.py          # Loads the initial dataset
+├── 02_data_cleaning.py         # Cleans data and handles missing values
+├── 03_eda_and_visualization.py # Generates and saves exploratory plots
+├── 04_feature_engineering.py   # Creates new features and encodes data
+├── 05_model_training.py        # Trains and saves the ML model
+├── 07_app.py                   # The main Streamlit application file
+├── README.md                   # Project documentation
+├── .gitignore                  # Specifies files for Git to ignore └── (Your data file).csv        # The raw dataset

+☁️ Deployment

-Deploying on Streamlit Community Cloud
+This application is ready to be deployed on the Streamlit Community Cloud.

-    Push your project to a GitHub repository.
+    Push your project (without the .streamlit folder) to a public GitHub repository.

-    Go to share.streamlit.io and sign in.
+    Sign in to share.streamlit.io.

-    Click "New app" and select your repository and the 07_app.py file.
+    Click "New app" and connect your GitHub repository.

+    Select the 07_app.py file.

-    In the "Advanced settings," go to the "Secrets" tab.
+    In the "Advanced settings," navigate to the "Secrets" tab.

-    Paste the contents of your local secrets.toml file here.
+    Paste the contents of your local .streamlit/secrets.toml file into the text area.

     Click "Deploy!".

+📜 License

+This project is licensed under the MIT License.
+See the LICENSE file for details.